data-hunters/metadata-digger/README.md

 This is default storage and to force it for some reason you can just set **file** value to `input.storage.name` property.

 #### Hadoop Distributed File System
-Spark works pretty well with HDFS by default, so if you run Metadata Digger in Distributed mode on your cluster, you can set **file** value to `input.storage.name` property and all your input paths will be treated as HDFS paths.
+Spark works pretty well with HDFS by default, so if you run Metadata Digger in Distributed mode on your cluster, you can set **hdfs** value to `input.storage.name` property and all your input paths will be treated as HDFS paths.
 For now we do not support passing custom HDFS configuration for external Hadoop cluster.
 However, you can do this manually if you know Spark.

 #### Amazon S3
 One of the most popular Service providing Storage in Cloud.
 If you keep your files on S3, you can easily configure Metadata Digger to load them.
 First thing you should do is setting `input.storage.name` to **s3**.
-Reade below table for other properties.
+Read below table for other properties.

 | Property | Default | Description |